-The general public, with a 10% stake in the company, will not easily be ignored.
+The general public holds a 18% stake in GFF.
 This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 I always like to check for a history of revenue growth.
 You can too, by accessing this free chart of historic revenue and earnings in this detailed graph.